0x46616c6b/facebook_page_analyzer/README.md

-	 --fetch-comments      If set, the task fetch the comments --limit               Paging for Facebook Request (default: 250) --since               Fetch only data since a special "strtotime" term, like "yesterday"
+	 --fetch-comments      If set, the task fetch the comments --limit               Paging for Facebook Request (default: 250) --since               Fetch only data since a special "strtotime" term, like "yesterday" --before              Fetch only data before a special "strtotime" term, like "yesterday"